bouwe77/temba/README.md

 const config = {
   requestBodyInterceptor: {
     post: ({ resource, body }) => {
-      // Do not allow Pokemons to be created: 400 Bad Req best if (resource === 'pokemons') return 'You are not allowed to create new Pokemons'
+      // Do not allow Pokemons to be created: 400 Bad Request if (resource === 'pokemons') return 'You are not allowed to create new Pokemons'

       // Add a genre to Star Trek films: